kaansoral/adventureland/README.md

 * `G.maps`
     - Contains every game map
 * `G.monsters`
-    - List of every monster and there attributes
+    - List of every monster and there attributes, like health experience
 * `G.skills`
     - List of all player skills
 * `G.npcs`
-    - Contains a information about all npcs.
+    - Contains a information about all traders

 ### Provided Functions

 A more thoroughgoing list can be found [here](https://fansana.github.io/adventureland/index.html).

-#### move(character.real_x,character.real_y)
+#### move( xCoordinates , yCoordinates )
-Moves the character
+This will make the character start walking to into the direction of the passed coordinates

 #### get_nearest_monster({max_att:100,min_xp:10,target:"Name",no_target:true})
-Return's the nearest monster, you might want to target that return value with `change_target`
+Returns the nearest monster, you might want to target that return value with `change_target`

 target: Picks monsters that only target that name